 The GDC's Standard 4.5 states that you must "keep patients' information secure at all times, whether your records are held on paper or electronically."

 It also says that "you must make sure that patients' information is not revealed accidentally and that no-one has unauthorised access to it by storing it securely at all times.
 You must not leave records where they can be seen by other patients, unauthorised staff or members of the public."

 Data storage on portable devices

 While data controllers are primarily responsible for the security of patient data, individual dental professionals have an ethical duty of patient confidentiality, and must keep patient data from being mislaid or accidentally disclosed.

 Failure to do so may result in a patient complaint or even a GDC investigation.

-The DDU advises that all dental professionals consider the following in order to protect patient data:
+The DDU advises that all dental professionals consider the following points to protect patient data.